ville87/offsec/OSCP/README.md

   `put filename.mof ../../../../windows/system32/wbem/mof/Specialclass.mof`
   --> This will provide you with a reverse shell!

+- Error "This program cannot be run in DOS mode."
+  When you get this error in a shell when trying to run uploaded files through FTP, try to first change the mode to binary, before you PUT the file:
+  `ftp> binary`
+  `200 Type set to I.`
+  `ftp> put accesschk.exe`
+  `[ ... ]`
+  `150 Opening BINARY mode data connection for accesschk.exe.`
+  `226 Transfer complete.`

 ## PrivEsc Linux
 - First look for obvious fails, like:
   - writable etc/passwd or exports